 Below are Wade saddles for sale.
-The Wade saddle is popular among working cowboys and cowgirls for ranch use and roping, with a reputation for comfort (for both horse and rider) and a secure fit on a horse without the need to overly tighten the cinch.
+The Wade is popular as a ranch saddle with working cowboys and cowgirls for ranch use and roping.

 While not quite as well known for it, Wade saddles are also a popular choice among trail riders and riders of other disciplines.
-Please scroll down underneath the saddles for sale for a brief article about the origins of the Wade saddle and its ties to Clifford Wade, Aaron Wade, Tom Dorrance, and Ray Hunt.
+Please scroll down underneath the saddles for sale for a brief article about the origins of the Wade saddle and its ties to Aaron Wade, Clifford Wade, Tom Dorrance, and Ray Hunt.
 There’s also information on the characteristics that make a Wade saddle a Wade.

-Below: A Wade saddle, a style of saddle popular among working cowboys.
+Below: A Wade ranch saddle, a style of saddle popular among working cowboys.

 The Origins Of The Wade Saddle